 - Get help – Sometimes, greater, issues make forgiveness difficult and require assistance to work through.
 Consider talking with your parish priest and/or a professional counselor for help.

 Through working toward forgiveness in all our relationships we allow the light of Christ’s Resurrection to burn brightly in our hearts.
 We are better able to proclaim, “Christ is Risen!” and better able to pass our light on to others.

 Christ is Risen!
 Truly He is Risen!

-George and Melissa Tsongranis are part of the Archdiocese Center for Family Care.
+Written by George and Melissa Tsongranis for the Archdiocese Center for Family Care